LimeProgramming/USB-serial-mouse-adapter/README.md

 Made for people be require the adapter to be as small as possible.
 Not much wider than the serial port itself.

 ## Powering the device
+### MicroUSB:
 [<img align="center" alt="POWERING_MICROUSB" width="500px" src="https://raw.githubusercontent.com/LimeProgramming/USB-serial-mouse-adapter/main/images/power_microusb_s.png"/>](https://raw.githubusercontent.com/LimeProgramming/USB-serial-mouse-adapter/main/images/power_microusb.png)
+The easiest way to power the device would be to use the Picos micro USB port.
+Be sure to use a USB power only cable or a wall power adapter otherwise it won't pick up the mouse.

+### Power-In Header:
 [<img align="center" alt="POWERING_HEADER" width="500px" src="https://raw.githubusercontent.com/LimeProgramming/USB-serial-mouse-adapter/main/images/power_header_s.png"/>](https://raw.githubusercontent.com/LimeProgramming/USB-serial-mouse-adapter/main/images/power_header.png)
+Both the Phat and Slim PCB's feature an 5 volt power in header.
+You can use this creatively to power the adapter, even from the PC itself perhaps?
+Personally I'm connecting it to a wall power supply to give a more secure connection than MicroUSB.

+### Other ways:
+There is nothing stopping you from powering the device using a powered OTG cable or a hacked up USB extension lead.
+The device itself needs about 100 milliamps so as long as you get it that power, it'll run away happily!

 ## Configuration